Mason Locke Weems: Minister and traveling bookseller

-Dumfries is not far from Pohick Church, part of Truro Parish, in Lorton, Virginia, where both George Washington and his father Augustine had worshiped in pre-Revolutionary days.
-Weems occasionally preached at Pohick Church, but later inflated this Washington connection and promoted himself as the former "rector of Mount-Vernon parish".
-In fact, Washington had provided an invaluable endorsement to what would be Weems' first bestselling pamphlet, condemning partisanship shortly before the former President's death, The Philanthropist: or a Good Twenty-Five Cents Worth of Political Love Powder, for Honest Adamites and Jeffersonists.
-In 1792 and 1793, Weems received Washington's endorsement of his first publishing venture, a two-volume edition of sermons by Hugh Blair, and would receive other endorsements from later presidents, as well as prominent local figures.
+Dumfries is not far from Pohick Church, part of Truro Parish, in Lorton, Virginia, where both George Washington and his father, Augustine, worshiped in pre-Revolutionary days.
+Weems occasionally preached at Pohick Church but later inflated this Washington connection and promoted himself as the former "rector of Mount-Vernon parish".
+In fact, Washington had provided an invaluable endorsement to what would be Weems's first bestselling pamphlet, condemning partisanship shortly before the former president's death, The Philanthropist: or a Good Twenty-Five Cents Worth of Political Love Powder, for Honest Adamites and Jeffersonists.
+In 1792 and 1793, Weems received Washington's endorsement of his first publishing venture, a two-volume edition of sermons by Hugh Blair, and would receive other endorsements from later presidents as well as prominent local figures.
 Furthermore, Weems learned from his interaction with bishop Claggett.
 When Virginia's evangelically-oriented bishop William Meade complained about Weems selling works by confirmed atheist Thomas Paine, Weems responded that he would only sell it together with Richard Watson's reply, An Apology for the Bible.

+In 1800 he published A History of the Life and Death, Virtues and Exploits of General George Washington, a popular book in its time that went into many reprints.
 Other notable works by Weems include Life of General Francis Marion (1805); Life of Benjamin Franklin, with Essays (1817); and Life of William Penn (1819).
 Weems also wrote several morality pamphlets, including God's Revenge Against Gambling, Against Duelling, and The Drunkard's Looking Glass.
-He was an accomplished violinist.

-Not long after his father-in-law died in 1805, Weems began managing the Ewell family estate, and by 1808 moved his family within Prince William County to the Ewell family mansion, Bel Air.
-However, he had debts, so in 1808 sold Carey the copyright to his biography of George Washington for $1000, a sale which he soon regretted.
-In 1830, Weems owned two slaves, a young man and woman both between 10 and 24 years old.
+Not long after his father-in-law died in 1805, Weems began managing the Ewell family estate and by 1808 moved his family within Prince William County to the Ewell family mansion, Bel Air.
+However, he had debts, so in 1808 he sold Carey the copyright to his biography of George Washington for $1000, a sale which he soon regretted.
+In 1830, Weems owned two slaves, a young man and woman, both between 10 and 24 years old.
 Although Weems continued to travel extensively, Bel Air became his base, where his wife and family lived.